RapidStrike/fa-filter/README.md

 - A quick link to the settings in the top bar (added as part of the site settings)

 ## Changelog
+<b>1.5.0</b> (2016-04-03)<br>
+- <u>External filters!</u> Currently, submissions can be filtered outside of the filter page.
+Others can be filtered externally later.
+- Users can now validate their filters (checks for underscores and removes them).
+Plus, they can now remove unused filters.
+- Users with multiple periods in their names can now be filtered.
+Sorry about that!

 <b>1.4.1</b> (2016-03-02)<br>
 - Updated beta layout compatibility.
 - Submission filter button is now located near the search bar.